Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/prhostent.rst

 ``WINSOCK.H`` defines ``h_addrtype`` and ``h_length`` as a 16-bit field,
 whereas other platforms treat it as a 32-bit field.
-The ``#ifdef`` in the structure allows direct assignment of the ``PRHostEnt`` structure.
+The ``#ifdef`` in the structure allows direct assignment of the :ref:`PRHostEnt` structure.